 Because magic is so central to your fantasy story, you must consider it when building your world.
 Magic, just by its very nature, will shape your characters and direct their actions.
 So, with that in mind:

 What type of magic will you include in your story?
 Are there wizards?
 Genies?
 Is it mental magic?
 Science-based magic, like time-travel?
 Or supernatural, like superheroes?

 Who has it?
 Is magic only available to a select few?
 If so, how do they get it?

 Is magic banned?
 Is it revered?

 What are the rules of magic in your world?
 You have to create rules that make sense, based on what you know of the society and its rules.
-And, just as importantly as creating the rules of magic is following those rules.
+And, just as important as creating the rules of magic are following those rules.

 What do people do to pass the time?
 What do they eat?
 Drink?
 Do they exercise?

 What type of clothing do they wear?
 Does clothing reflect their values or their social class?

 How are they educated?
 What do they learn in school and why?

 How do your characters feel about the world in which they live?
 What do people agree with?
 How do they differ?